 - Delivery settings

-- Environment: identifies the format of inventory or "channel" in which ads serve.
-Every proposal line item must indicate an environment.
-Environments include:
+Identifies the kind of creative that should serve.
+Every proposal line item must indicate an ad type.
+Ad types include:

 Billing threshold is the minimum impressions that must be exceeded each calendar date in order for you to earn revenue on any given day of delivery.
-A calendar date is the 24-hour period comprising a date of delivery, from 12:01 am to 12:00 midnight on a given day of delivery.
+A calendar date is the 24-hour period comprising a date of delivery, from 12:00 am to 11:59 PM (in the publisher's time zone) on a given day of delivery.